 Shirt Collar Curling - The Real Fix

-A way to skip all the stressful hand washing and collar stiffening, or even worse yet, the desperate ironing, steaming, and starch spraying.
+A way to skip all the stressful hand washing, a stiff collar polo shirt, or even worse yet, the desperate ironing, steaming, and starch spraying.

 Fortunately, there is a solution: TAPERED Menswear.